TeRA: Vector-based Random Tensor Network for High-Rank Adaptation of Large Language Models: Methodology

 The second error term establishes the trade-off between parameter efficiency and approximation accuracy (expressivity) in TeRA.
 It is bounded by a term dependent on the tensor spectral norm of $\mathbf{Z}$~\cite{de2000best}.
 The tensor spectral norm has been shown to decrease as the order of the tensor, $N$, increases~\cite{wang2017operator}.
-Therefore, assuming $R_i = I_i \ \forall i=1,\ldots, N$, this indicates that using a higher-order tensorization (a larger $N$ in $\Delta\mathcal{W} \in \mathbb{R}^{I_1 \times I_2 \times \cdots \times I_N}$) reduces the number of trainable parameters ($\sum_i^N R_i$), but also increases the upper bound of the approximation error.
-Conversely, lower-order tensorization may result in lower approximation errors, but require more trainable parameters.
-The proofs for the three theorems are provided in the technical appendix.
+Therefore, assuming $R_i = I_i \ \forall i=1,\ldots, N$, this indicates that using a higher-order tensorization (a larger $N$ in $\Delta\mathcal{W} \in \mathbb{R}^{I_1 \times I_2 \times \cdots \times I_N}$) reduces the number of trainable parameters ($\sum_i^N R_i$), but enlarges the upper bound of the approximation error.
+Conversely, lower-order tensorization may result in a tighter error bound, but at the cost of more trainable parameters.
+The proofs for the three theorems are provided in the appendix.